ruijunfeng/A-knowledge-integrated-deep-learning-framework-for-cellular-image-analysis-in-parasite-microbiology/README.md

-# A knowledge-integrated deep learning framework for cellular image analysis in microbiology: specialized for parasite classification, detection, and out-of-focus reconstruction
+# A knowledge-integrated deep learning framework for cellular image analysis in parasite microbiology: specialized for parasite classification, detection, and out-of-focus reconstruction

 This repository includes Python codes and datasets used in our paper.
 A detailed description of how to use this repository is provided in our paper, for review purposes, the preview version of this paper is not available right now.
 These codes are based on the previous publications of our group, including three different tasks: classification ([DCTL](https://github.com/senli2018/DCTL)), detection ([GFS-ExtremeNet](https://github.com/jiangdat/GFS-ExtremeNet)), and reconstruction ([COMI](https://github.com/jiangdat/COMI)).
 All the codes have been refactored and abundant code comments for better readability, it is recommended to use this repository instead of the original one.
 The corresponding datasets for these codes are available at https://www.scidb.cn/anonymous/bWUyMm15.

 ## Dependencies

 To run the codes, install the [Anaconda](https://repo.anaconda.com/archive/Anaconda3-2022.10-Windows-x86_64.exe) and create the virtual environment using the following command, if you are using a GPU then use the command 1 to create a GPU-compatible virtual environment, otherwise, use command 2:
 1. conda create -n microscopy_image_analysis cudatoolkit=10.0.130 cudnn=7.6.5 python=3.7.16
 2. conda create -n microscopy_image_analysis python=3.7.16